LanDinh/khaleesi-ninja/documentation/logical-structure/core.md

 ## sawmill

-This service is responsible for logging.
+This app is responsible for logging.

 ![Sawmill Structure](/documentation/images/logical-structure/core-sawmill.svg)